AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 <aside class="notes">
 An SVM is a model which is generally used for classification.
 The behaviour of the SVM is governed by a <i>kernel</i>.
+A kernel is essentially a function which obeys some properties (which I won't go into here, there are good resources online).

 Here we allow the kernel to be generic while providing some sensible defaults.